MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 As mentioned above, the CPU is responsible for allocating (e.g. using malloc) a chunk of contiguous memory, and configuring the DMA block.
-This is done by writing the start and end of the receive DMA buffer.
+This is done by writing the start and size of the receive DMA buffer.
 The DMA must be disabled while modifying these pointers.

-Whenever data is received on the Ethernet port, the DMA will write data to the buffer, always maintaining a write pointer to instruct the CPU how much data has been received.
-The writer pointer seen by the CPU is updated only when a frame has been completely received and written to memory.
-Likewise, the CPU maintains a read pointer to instruct the DMA where it is allowed to write to.
-This prevents the DMA from overwriting data the CPU has not yet processed.

-The whole design is put together in the file ethernet/ethernet.vhd.

-A choice must be made on how to handle the situation where the receive DMA buffer runs full, e.g. if the CPU is too slow in processing a packet, while a burst of subsequent packets are received.
-The current implementation will stop reading from the fifo (the signal user\_rden remains low), which will then fill up (as indicated by the signal eth\_fifo\_afull).
-Eventually the input buffer in rx\_header.vhd will fill up and generate the persistent error eth\_overflow.

-When the Rx DMA writes to the receive buffer, it must ensure that ETH\_WRPTR never reaches ETH\_RDPTR.
-So the receive buffer is full, when ETH\_WRPTR = ETH\_RDPTR - 1.

-If there is less than 1516 bytes left in the receive buffer, then the next frame will start at ETH\_START.
+My first implementation of the Rx DMA failed to work correctly, so I changed the implementation to use a state machine.
+Additionally, I've simplified the working of the Rx DMA so that it is somewhat less than optimal, but on the other hand simpler to understand.

+So in the current implementation, when a single frame has been received, the Rx DMA updates the RX\_BUF\_SIZE register and then stops.
+I.e. no more frames are written to memory.
+When the CPU has processed the frame, the CPU must updated the RX\_CPU\_PTR to point to one past the last byte of the frame.
+Then the CPU must reset the RX\_CPU\_PTR back to the original value (start of Rx DMA buffer), and this resets the RX DMA.

+It is possible to later optimize the implementation of the Rx DMA without altering the surrounding modules.

 ## Updates to the memory block
 Since we now have two independent processes writing to the memory, i.e. the CPU